gabriel-franciscon/neighborhood-map/README.md

 ## Get Started

 * Clone or download this repository.
-* At a terminal, enter the project folder (example: `cd myreads`) and run the following commands:
+* At a terminal, enter the project folder (example: `cd neighborhood-map`) and run the following commands:

 ### Install
 * Install all project dependencies with `npm install`